forrestywang/Google_Foobar/README.md

 # Google_Foobar

-Solutions to the 2023 Google Foobar challenges written in Python.
+My solutions to the 2023 Google Foobar challenges written in Python.
+I was given one week to complete each challenge.